jsxgraph/moodle-filter_jsxgraph/README.md

 To install the filter for moodle2 you can follow the steps below:

-1. Download the entire `MOODLE_2` branch as a ZIP-compressed folder via the GitHub download button<br>
+1. Download the entire `MOODLE_2` branch as a ZIP-compressed folder via the github download button<br>
    **Do not unpack the ZIP directory!**
 2. In Moodle, navigate to `Site administration -> Plugins -> Install plugins`
 3. Under `Install plugin from ZIP file`, drag and drop the downloaded ZIP directory into input field und click on `Show more...`